-Pelosi, AOC among Dem congresswomen wearing dark colors for 'somber' impeachment vote
+Pelosi, Dem congresswomen wear dark colors amid 'somber' impeachment vote

-House Speaker Nancy Pelosi, D-Calif., and other Democratic female lawmakers appeared to send a message by wearing black and other dark colors on the day that House Democrats planned on exercising what the Speaker described as Congress' "solemn" impeachment power against President Trump.
+House Speaker Nancy Pelosi, D-Calif., and other Democratic female lawmakers wore black and other dark colors on the day that House Democrats planned on exercising what the speaker described as Congress' "solemn" impeachment power against President Trump.

+Rep. Debbie Dingell, D-Mich., confirmed to Fox News that some members wore dark colors to mark the tone of impeachment.

 Pelosi, along with Democrat Reps.
-Alexandria Ocasio-Cortez from New York, Donna Shalala from Florida, Robin Kelly from Illinois and Suzanne Bonamici from Oregon all wore black outfits that resembled funeral attire.
+Alexandria Ocasio-Cortez from New York, Donna Shalala from Florida, Robin Kelly from Illinois and Suzanne Bonamici from Oregon were among the Democratic women who wore dark outfits.
 On top of Pelosi's black dress was a golden pin of the Mace of the Republic -- a symbol of the House of Representatives' authority.

 Speaking from the House floor on Wednesday, Pelosi declared that Trump violated the Constitution.